Handling Data With Web Components

 A lot is going on in the above code example.
 So take a deep breath, stretch your arms and let's dive in.

-• On line 5, we define the property _timesClicked, which acts as the local state for our element.
-We want to increment by one each time the user clicks on a button.
+, which acts as the local state for our element.
+We want to increment by one each time the user clicks on a button. - Below that, on lines 7 and 8, we create a new button and set some text content.

-• On line 9, we define a function for onclick that gets called each time the user clicks on the button.
-Inside this event callback, we first increment the counter by 1 and dispatch a custom event afterward.
+that gets called each time the user clicks on the button.
+Inside this event callback, we first increment the counter by 1 and dispatch a custom event afterward. - The custom event is called

-• The custom event is called clicked, but it can really be any name you like.
-We pass an option to configure this custom event as a second parameter.
-The detail property is used to pass our own data along with the event.
+property is used to pass our own data along with the event.
 This can be an object, array, string, or even a function.
-Later on, we will use the detail property to get the number of times a user has clicked the button.
+Later on, we will use thedetail

-• Below, we append the button to our custom element's DOM.
+property to get the number of times a user has clicked the button. - Below, we append the button to our custom element's DOM.

-• On line 23, we get a reference of the element using document.querySelector and save it into a variable.
+and save it into a variable.
 At last, we add an event listener which listens to the same event we defined earlier and added a callback function.
-This function receives the evt object as the only parameter, and part of this object is the property detail, in which we can access the number of times someone has clicked the button.
+This function receives theevt

 This relatively simple example should give you a basic understanding of how you can attach event listeners to custom elements.
 When and how the events are fired is up to you, as well as the data submitted with them.